Graves' Disease Print Email

 2. Radioactive iodine ablation

 Destroying the thyroid with radiation, called radioiodine ablation, is a permanent way to treat hyperthyroidism.
 The amount of radiation used is small.
 Radioiodine is given in liquid or capsule form, and it works by destroying much of the thyroid tissue.
 This takes about 6 to 18 weeks.
-People with Graves' disease may have their eye symptoms worsen after therapy and it is contraindicated with Graves’ ophtalmopathy.
-Also females who want to became pregnant and children should not be given radioactive iodine.
+People with Graves' disease may have their eye symptoms worsen after therapy, and it is contraindicated in Graves’ ophthalmopathy.
+Also, females who want to become pregnant and children should not be given radioactive iodine.

 3. Total Thyroidectomy.

-If surgery is considered - evidence-based criteria support total thyroidectomy as the surgical technique of choice for Graves' disease.
+If surgery is considered, the evidence-based criteria support total thyroidectomy (rather than partial or subtotal) as the surgical technique of choice for Graves' disease.

 Absolute indications for surgery include the following: